Above: Lulu, eager to try the change process.

 Talk to the picture.
 The goal is to emotionally connect with the person in the photo.

-Try to maintain eye contact with the person in the picture, even while you're talking.
+Maintain eye contact with the person in the picture, even while you're talking.

 This process typically brings up sadness, fear, or anger.